harshitkhanna3254/blogit-backend/README.md

 ## Note

-Some Routes are a bit different to the default ones (those mentioned in the course website).
+Some Routes are a bit different (just some prefix difference) to the default ones (those mentioned in the course website).
 Hence, I'm adding all the routes below for help.

 ## Auth Routes:

+> /auth is the prefix

+> Note: Will work as per the desciption on: https://www.clear.rice.edu/comp431/data/api.html#api

         1. Register new user (POST): /auth/register
             body: {